willnode/Nottorus-Unofficial-Patches/README.md

 You can submit Issues here (Yes, including editor features).
 I'll figure the solution as helpful as I can.

+If you have problem with installation, please check existing issues first before starting new one.

-If you want to contribute, here's a way to create the patch:
+If you want to contribute, here's how I create the patch:

 ```sh
 diff -x '*.meta' -urB --strip-trailing-cr .Editor Editor > .Patches/patch.diff